Causes Of Internal Body Heat And How To Overcome Them

 Sweat is one of the reactions from your body to help it cool down when it feels overheated.

-Normal situations for you to sweat are exercise, or stress; fear or even certain foods.
+Normal situations for you to sweat are exercise, stress, fear, or even certain foods.

 When sweating happens without the usual trigger, it suggests there may be something wrong.